 - Train using scenarios, not just sticking to a script.
 Use role-play and “secret shopper” calls.

 19. Highlight Special Occasions

 The power of email marketing goes a long way today.
-The majority of businesses also collect personal data on their customers, such as anniversary dates or birthdays.
+The majority of businesses also collect personal data on their customers, like anniversary dates or birthdays.
 Why not put that data to good use and make it a part of your customer engagement model?
 Something as simple as a happy birthday email with a discount or offer can make a customer feel unique and valued.

 20. Invest in Your Social Media Presence

 Social media is incredibly popular among millennials.
-Therefore, if millennials represent a large portion of your customer base, then it’s important to invest in these channels, allowing your customer service team to address customer queries and comments via these platforms, it will go a long way.
+Therefore, if millennials represent a large portion of your customer base, it’s essential to invest in these channels.
+If you do, allow your customer service team to address customer queries and comments via these platforms, it will go a long way.
 All of your favorite brands already answer customer service questions via comments and DMs, making it more convenient for your core shoppers.

 21. Understand that Every Customer is Different